UCD Iseult Honohan Doctoral Scholarship 2022

 - Applicants must have a minimum grade of 2.1 (GPA: 3.6) in a relevant Master's degree.

 - Provides a living stipend of 17,000 euro per year for up to four years

 - Is open to EU and non-EU applicants

-Applications will only be considered when the documentation below, including references, has been emailed to firstname.lastname@example.org
+Applications will only be considered if the documentation below, including references, has been emailed to firstname.lastname@example.org by the scholarship deadline.

 Incomplete applications will not be eligible.

-The following application process is for applicants to the PhD Politics and International Relations PhD Program.
+The following application process is only for applicants to the PhD Politics and International Relations PhD Programme.